MarianeOliva/snake-game.Py/README.md

 To run the game, ensure Python is installed along with the required modules (Pygame, tkinter).
 Execute the file and control the snake using the arrow keys.

-Feel free to fork and modifid the game as you wish 😊
+Feel free to fork and modify the game as you wish 😊